rayenbm04/rag-assistant-for-documents/README.md

 # RAG Multimodal Assistant

 A fully local Retrieval-Augmented Generation (RAG) assistant that answers questions about your documents.
-Supports PDFs, Word files, PowerPoint presentations, spreadsheets, plain text, and images.
+Supports PDFs, Word files, PowerPoint presentations, spreadsheets, PlantUML diagrams, plain text, images, and web URLs.
 Everything runs on your machine via [Ollama](https://ollama.com) — no cloud APIs, no data leaving your computer.

 Built as a 5-week internship project to explore the full RAG engineering stack: ingestion, retrieval, re-ranking, evaluation, and production packaging.